CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 # Description

 This HostFact plugin does three things:

 - your debtors are able to agree to your DPA (verwerkersovereenkomst) in the HostFact `klantenpaneel`;
 - once the debtor has accepted the DPA, a confirmation email will be sent via HostFact;
 - (optional) as long as a debtor hasn't signed the DPA, a message can be shown in the `klantenpaneel`

-# Todo
-- [x] Save date and IP address instead of 'yes' in custom field
-- [x] Do error handling before sending confirmation email to the debtor
-- [x] Create config file

 # Screenshot